bisdn/bisdn.github.io/setup/setup_physical.md

 Connecting to the Basebox switches
 ++++++++++++++++++++++++++++++++++

 Finally connect one, and only one, of the remaining 5 Ethernet ports (marked yellow on the connectivity graph above) on both of the SDN controller servers to the management switch (prerequisites item 3).
 This switch will be used to carry the OpenFlow control traffic between the SDN controller servers and the Basebox switches.
-Refer to the "[Configure the management network](#configure-the-management-network-for-control-traffic)" section for further details on the management switch configuration.
+Refer to the :ref:`mgmt-network` section for further details on the management switch configuration.

 Power on
 ++++++++